Keyframes/jQuery.Keyframes/README.md

 // Playing an animation
 $(selector).playKeyframe({
 		name: 'trapdoor-sequence', // name of the keyframe you want to bind to the selected element
-		duration: 1000, // [optional, default: 0] how long you want it to last in milliseconds
+		duration: 1000, // [optional, default: 0, in ms] how long you want it to last in milliseconds
 		timingFunction: 'linear', // [optional, default: ease] specifies the speed curve of the animation
-		delay: 0, //[optional, default: 0]  how long you want to wait before the animation starts in milliseconds, default value is 0
+		delay: 0, //[optional, default: 0, in ms]  how long you want to wait before the animation starts in milliseconds, default value is 0
 		repeat: 'infinite', //[optional, default:1]  how many times you want the animation to repeat, default value is 1
 		direction: 'normal', //[optional, default: 'normal']  which direction you want the frames to flow, default value is normal
 		fillMode: 'forwards' //[optional, default: 'forward']  how to apply the styles outside the animation time, default value is forwards